Lavanya2k4/CAN_Automation_Dash_Board/README.md

 **How It Works**

-1.Initialize CAN module in both ECUs.
+1.Initialize CAN module in three ECUs.

 2.Sensor node forms CAN message containing Speed, Gear, RPM, Indicator.

 3.CAN message is transmitted on bus.

-4.Dashboard ECU receives CAN message.
+4.Dashboard ECU3 receives CAN message.

 5.Extracts received values.